 While a much lower number of respondents expressed dissatisfaction this year with the government’s attention to the interests and needs of the business community, some lingering issues, such as future energy supply, labor policies on working hours and overtime, and the regulatory framework, continue to cause concern.

 Respondents urged the early resumption of Trade and Investment Framework Agreement (TIFA) talks between Taiwan and the U.S., as well as progress by the two sides toward bilateral trade, investment, and tax agreements.

-Those were the major findings of the 2019 Business Climate Survey, conducted for AmCham by PwC Taiwan.
-The results were released at a press conference, followed by a membership luncheon, on January 23.
+The results were released at a press conference, followed by a membership luncheon, on March 4.

 The online survey, which had a 50.3% response rate, polled 391 AmCham business leaders between Jan.
 14 and Feb.
 17, 2020.